 Special Education

-Wisconsin universities are typically regionally accredited by the Higher Learning Commission (HLC), which affirms the overall quality of the institution.
-In addition, educator preparation programs must be approved by the Wisconsin Department of Public Instruction (DPI) for graduates to obtain or upgrade teaching licenses.
+Wisconsin universities are typically accredited by the Higher Learning Commission (HLC).
+Programs leading to licensure must also be approved by the Wisconsin Department of Public Instruction (DPI).

 Types of Online MEd Programs in Wisconsin